lcapps-es/ANTC/README.md

  - Persistent Background

 ## Authors
 This extension is made with love from Adrián Mora and Álvaro Téllez.
 If you see any feature that could be on the extension, please open an issue with the tag 'enhancement' and we will consider implementing it.
+Also, if you feel like doing it by yourself, fork our repo and implement it!
+We will be glad to check your code :D